CanonicalMY/CanonicalMY/README.md

 - Majoring in MPhys Physics with Theo.
 Phys.

-- Love Animes, Novels, and Arts
+- Love Anime, Novels, and Art

 - ~Aspiring to be a trivial researcher~